It's a do-it-yourself content management system.

 It is free to units and faculty members, as long as you create and keep your site up-to-date!

-Site Builder is located on a server managed by Computing & Communications.
+Site Builder is located on a server managed by Information Technology Services.
 Once you make changes to a webpage, all data is saved within a database and published to the main MUN web server.
 All your pages are backed up.

 Creating good web content is critical to the development of an effective website.
 The manager and editor can assist you in logically grouping content, writing web ready content, adding photos, creating lists of links and other elements.